Matching with Choice Correspondences: Persistence and Acyclicity: Model

 \section{Model}

-There is a finite set of workers $\mathbf{W}$, firms $\mathbf{F}$, and contracts $\mathbf{X}$.
-Each contract $x \in \mathbf{X}$ identifies a unique firm-worker pair with a comprehensive set of employment terms, which may include wages and other contractual benefits.
-For each contract $x \in \mathbf{X}$, the firm and worker associated with the contract are denoted by $f(x)$ and $w(x)$, respectively.\footnote{Therefore, we allow for a bilateral contract to be formed between a worker and a firm.
-However, we do not put restrictions that they be unique, i.e., it is possible to have $x\neq x'$ such that $f(x)=f(x')$ and $w(x)=w(x')$.}
+There is a finite set of workers $W$, firms $F$, and contracts $X$.
+Each contract $x \in X$ identifies a unique firm-worker pair together with a comprehensive set of employment terms, which may include wages and other contractual benefits.
+For each contract $x \in X$, the firm and worker associated with the contract are denoted by $f(x)$ and $w(x)$, respectively.\footnote{We allow a bilateral contract to be formed between a worker and a firm, but we do not require it to be unique: it is possible to have $x \neq x'$ with $f(x)=f(x')$ and $w(x)=w(x')$.}